 This herb has mild purgative abilities and can be used as a remedy for constipation.

 In folklore it is mostly famous for being considered a “dream” herb, enhancing remembrance of dreams, both during sleep and in trances, and precognitive dreaming or dreaming of future events.

 Dosage and Administration

-There is no established, proven safe or effective dose for mugwort.
+There is no established, proven safe or effective dose of mugwort.
 Traditionally, it is mainly used as tea.
 Some herbalists recommend 2 cups of mugwort tea using fresh leaves infused for 5 to 10 minutes in boiling water daily for six days.

 As a commercial supplement one to two capsules two times daily with water is considered a standard dosage but always follow the manufacturer’s instructions.